André Bücker: Life

 From 2005 to 2008, Bücker was artistic director of the Nordharzer Städtebundtheater Halberstadt/Quedlinburg, one of the founding spokespersons of the Halberstadt Cultural Council and from the 2009/10 season he was General Director at the Anhaltisches Theater in Dessau.
-Here, in addition to other major projects such as "The Beggar's Opera/Polly" (after Gay/Pepusch, 2014) and Götz von Berlichingen (2015), he staged Richard Wagner's opera tetralogy The Ring of the Nibelung as a "Ring of Classical Modernism" (2013-2015) with clear references to the aesthetics of the Bauhaus.
+Here, in addition to other major projects such as "The Beggar's Opera/Polly" (after Gay/Pepusch, 2014) and Götz von Berlichingen (2015), he staged Richard Wagner's opera tetralogy The Ring of the Nibelung as a "Ring of Classical Modernism" (2013–2015) with clear references to the aesthetics of the Bauhaus.
 This production was shown as a cycle in May 2015 for the International Richard Wagner Congress in Dessau.
 His contract was not renewed by the city and his position was advertised for August 2015.
 He has refrained from applying again.
 Bücker is a harsh critic of the cuts in the cultural sector in the state of Saxony-Anhalt.

 On 17 November 2015, the Süddeutsche Zeitung reported that Bücker would succeed outgoing artistic director Juliane Votteler as artistic director of the Theater Augsburg for the 2017/18 season.
 His directorship officially began on 1 September 2017.

-Bücker is a member of the board of the Eastern Regional Association of the Deutscher Bühnenverein and a lecturer at the Ludwig Maximilian University of Munich.
+Bücker is a member of the board of the Eastern Regional Association of the Deutscher Bühnenverein and a lecturer at LMU Munich.
 He is patron and sponsor of several projects and was artistic director of the international music festival "Himmel auf Erden - Die Kulturen der Welt zu Gast in Luthers Wittenberg" (Heaven on Earth - The Cultures of the World as Guests in Luther's Wittenberg) until 2013, which was funded by the Kulturstiftung des Bundes under the patronage of the Federal Commissioner for Culture and the Media Bernd Neumann from 2010 to 2013.